 If you are in charge of the facilities of a gym, you might be asking yourself how to best clean a locker room or if there are special processes needed to clean a locker room correctly.
 To both of those questions, we say yes.
 To properly clean a locker room, you need more than just a standard cleaning process.
 Let’s take a look at how to clean a locker room well.

 Cleaning a locker room after people come through from working out or swimming requires sanitizing as well as disinfecting.
 Dirt is relatively easy to identify, and when it’s gone, you can clearly see how great the space looks.
 But it’s the germs and pathogens that linger after the dirtiness in the locker room has been cleaned up that you can’t forget.
 Normal cleaning and scrubbing solutions won’t do the job that disinfectants and decontaminates will.
 Plus, a locker room is the type of humid, smelly environment that will breed germs that need to be addressed properly so the space is healthy, safe, and clean at the same time.

 Cleaning for Locker Room Hygiene

-Keeping locker rooms clean, disinfected, and dry is incredibly important when it comes to the health and safety of gym members and visitors.
-Posting signs and speaking to patrons about wearing shower shoes in the locker rooms, using cleaning wipes regularly, and propping lockers open when they are done being used, can go a long way from spreading germs and preventing germ growth areas from forming as well.
+Keeping locker rooms clean, disinfected, and dry is incredibly important when it comes to the health and safety of gym members.
+Posting signs and speaking to patrons about wearing shower shoes in the locker rooms, using cleaning wipes regularly, and propping lockers open when they are done being used, can go a long way from spreading germs and preventing germ growth areas from forming.

 First, a regular schedule for hourly and daily cleaning of a locker room should be established.
 A locker room should be reviewed often to stay on top of any situations that might lead to a mess, a safety hazard, or a breeding ground for germs.